freemansoft/NFRs/README.md

 ## NFR or Not an NFR
 NFRs are defined by architecture or designers and are implemented by the delivery teams.
 Policies exist to meet organizational needs.

-Teams need to be dilligent about knowing the difference between an NFR that drives system design and organizational policies or guidlines.
+Teams need to be diligent about knowing the difference between an NFR that drives system design and organizational policies or guidelines.
 NFRs drive changes in system design.
 Policies tend to change the way people operate or maintain the systems.
 You can especially see this where NFRs overlap for certain parts of CI/CD like continuous testing.

 | Function or Capability                                  | NFR | Policy or Goal |
 | ------------------------------------------------------- | --- | -------------- |